-There are several ways of adding value to your property, you could build on to it and create extra living space, or just get permission to build.
+There are several ways of adding value to your property, you could build on to it and create extra living space, or just get permission from the planning authority to build.
 You won’t have to actually do anything, the planning consent itself adds value on its own.
 However, keep in mind with planning permission that adding a £50,000 garage conversion doesn’t add £50,000 of value to the house, it would only add the value of what you’ve paid to get planning consent in the first place.

 Planning consent, potential and ideas